nicolargo/glances/README.md

 Pre-requisites (information for packagers):

 * Python 2.6+ (not tested with Python 3+)
+* build-essential (fo installation via Pypi and setup.py)
+* python-dev (for installation via Pypi)
-* python-setuptools (fo the installation via setup.py)
+* python-setuptools (for the installation via setup.py)
 * python-psutil 0.4.1+ (replace the old libstatgrab's lib)
 * python-jinja2 2.0+ (optional for HTML export)